-This program is current with the AASHTO Standard Specifications for Highway Bridges, 17th Edition, 2002 and the AASHTO LRFD Bridge Design Specifications, 7th Edition, 2014.
-The Load Factor Rating module is current with the AASHTO Manual for Bridge Evaluation, 2nd Edition, 2010, with 2011, 2013, and 2014 Interim Revisions.
+This program is current with the AASHTO Standard Specifications for Highway Bridges, 17th Edition, 2002 and the AASHTO LRFD Bridge Design Specifications, 7th Edition, 2014, with 2015 Interim Revisions.
+The Load Factor Rating module is current with the AASHTO Manual for Bridge Evaluation, 2nd Edition, 2010, with 2011, 2013, 2014, and 2015 Interim Revisions.
 The Load and Resistance Factor Rating module is current with the AASHTO Manual for Bridge Evaluation, 2nd Edition, 2010, with 2011, 2013 and 2014 Interim Revisions.

 BRASS-GIRDER™ is a comprehensive system for the analysis and rating of highway bridge girders.
 The program utilizes finite element theory of analysis and current AASHTO Load Resistance Factor Design (LRFD) specifications.
 Input and output may be created using English Units.
 The program computes moments, shears, axial forces, deflections and rotations caused by dead loads, live loads, settlements and temperature changes.
 These actions are utilized by various subroutines to analyze user-specified sections of the girder.

 Girder types may be simple span, continuous, hinged or cantilevered - with or without integral leg frame configuration.
 Girders may be constructed of steel, reinforced concrete, prestressed concrete (pre- and post-tensioned), and timber.
 Composite steel and composite prestressed concrete girders may be included.